arduino/arduino-cloud-cli/README.md

  * Select "ESP8266".
  * From the drop down select "Generic ESP8266 Module", and click "Continue".
  * Pick a nice and friendly device name.
- * Save the "Device ID" and "Secret Key" is a safe place, because you will not be able to see them anymore.
+ * Save the "Device ID" and "Secret Key" in a safe place (1Password, KeepassXC, a piece of paper in your vault) , because you will not be able to see them anymore.

 #### Thing ID